DEFRA/defra-docker-dotnetcore/README.md

 ## Image vulnerability scanning

 A GitHub Action runs a nightly scan of the images published to Docker using [Anchore Grype](https://github.com/anchore/grype/) and [Aqua Trivy](https://www.aquasec.com/products/trivy/).
-The latest images for each supported .NET version are scanned.
+The latest images for each supported Node.js version are scanned.

 New images are also scanned before release on any push to a branch.

-Both scanners report their findings, and a single policy, [vulnerability-policy.yml](vulnerability-policy.yml), decides what blocks a build.
-By default that is anything of medium severity or above with a fix available.

 This ensures Defra services that use the parent images are starting from a known secure foundation, and can limit patching to only newly added libraries.